Hyperbolic times in Minkowski space: Spacelike hyperbola

-For any non-vanishing, finite $\tau$, this angle is in the range $(-\pi/2,0)$.
-For the unit hyperbola with $\tau=1$, we have $\alpha = -\pi/4$, giving the horizontal line in the Penrose diagram Fig.~\ref{fig:unit_hyperbola}.
-At the limiting values of $\tau$ we get asymptotically null curves: for $\tau=0$ the curve becomes tangent to the $V$-axis with $\alpha=0$; for $\tau\to\infty$, the curve becomes tangent to the $U$-axis with $\alpha\to -\pi/2$.
-Curves for different values of $\tau$ are depicted in Fig.~\ref{fig:hyperbolic_slicing}, where one can see this behavior.
-Note that the particular value of the angle is not important for the qualitative discussion and will depend on the choice of coordinates.
+For any non-vanishing, finite $\eta$, this angle is in the range $(-\pi/2,0)$.
+For the unit hyperbola with $\eta=1$, we have $\alpha = -\pi/4$, giving the horizontal line in the Penrose diagram Fig.~\ref{fig:unit_hyperbola}.
+At the limiting values of $\eta$ we get asymptotically null curves: for $\eta=0$ the curve becomes tangent to the $V$-axis with $\alpha=0$; for $\eta\to\infty$, the curve becomes tangent to the $U$-axis with $\alpha\to -\pi/2$.
+Curves for different values of $\eta$ are depicted in Fig.~\ref{fig:hyperbolic_slicing}, where one can see this behavior.
+Note that the particular value of the angle is not important for the qualitative discussion.
 The important point is that the future hyperbola is spacelike everywhere, including in the asymptotic domain.

-Asymptotically null curves in the Penrose compactification have a vanishing derivative in $V$ at future null infinity, implying that the linear term in the Taylor series of the graph $U(V)$ around $V=\pi/2$ vanishes.
+Asymptotically null curves in the Penrose compactification have a vanishing $V$-derivative at future null infinity, implying that the linear term in the Taylor series of the graph $U(V)$ around $V=\pi/2$ vanishes.
 We translate this local condition in compactified coordinates to an asymptotic condition in standard coordinates to give a condition for an embedded curve, $t(x)$, that behaves like the future hyperbola.
 For such a curve to be spacelike at null infinity, we require that the $1/x$-term does not vanish in the expansion of the embedding, \be t(x) = x + \frac{C}{x} + \mathcal{O}(x^{-2}), \quad C \neq 0, \qquad \textrm{as} \quad x\to\pm\infty. \ee The constant term is absorbed in the definition of the time function.
 As an example, below is the large $x$ expansion for the unit hyperbola

-The term asymptotically null depends on the compactification.
-We discuss examples of asymptotically null curves in Sec.~\ref{sec:general_time} and explore their dependence on compactification in Sec.~\ref{sec:spatial_compactifications}.